UTSA vs. Rice NCAA Football Odds, Plays and Insights | October 16, 2021

 Rice Stats and Trends

-- The Owls have been underdogs by 18.5 points or more two times this year and have not covered the spread once.
+- The Owls have yet to cover the spread this year when underdogs by 18.5 points or more.

-- Rice's games this season have gone over the total in four out of five opportunities (80%).
+- Rice's games this year have gone over the total in four out of five opportunities (80%).

-- Rice is 1-1 against the spread and 2-0 overall in games when it records more than 22.3 points.
+- When Rice records more than 22.3 points, it is 1-1 against the spread and 2-0 overall.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.